Florida Personal Injury Lawyer

 - Soft-Tissue Injury

 - Contusions (bruises).

 Recovery from personal injury can be lengthy and costly.
 Medical bills can pile up while, at the same time, a person is unable to return to work.
 Unfortunately, some people may never be able to return to their job.

 Get Help from an Experienced Florida Personal Injury Attorney

 Florida law generally allows four years from the date of injury to file most personal injury lawsuits.
 However, in some cases, the statute of limitations may be as brief as two years.
 That’s why it is important to act without delay in order to protect your rights to compensation.

 Contact Philip DeBerard, Injury Attorney.
 Since 1975, our firm has helped personal injury victims throughout South Florida and the Treasure Coast to recover the compensation they deserve.
+We have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 If you’ve been hurt, we’ll be on your side.
 We’re ready to fight for justice for you.

 Call us today at 1-800-299-8878 or complete our online form.
 We can provide a free and confidential evaluation of your case.

 - Florida Traffic Crash Facts, Florida Department of Highway Safety and Motor Vehicles

 - National Vital Statistics Reports, 2010, U.S. Centers for Disease Control and Prevention